freenas/freenas-docs/userguide/tasks.rst

 the retrieved files are written.
 Again, be cautious about the destination of *Pull* jobs to avoid overwriting existing files.

-The :guilabel:`Minute`, :guilabel:`Hour`, :guilabel:`Day of month`,
+The :guilabel:`Minute`, :guilabel:`Hour`, :guilabel:`Days of month`,
-guilabel:`Month`, and :guilabel:`Day of week` fields permit creating a flexible schedule of when the cloud synchronization takes place.
+guilabel:`Months`, and :guilabel:`Days of week` fields permit creating a flexible schedule of when the cloud synchronization takes place.

 Finally, the :guilabel:`Enabled` field makes it possible temporarily disable a cloud sync job without deleting it.